 If you are interested in a Bachelor in computer science from Heidelberg University, here is the program in German.
 This page lists stipends to support students during their studies or how to come to Heidelberg University with an exchange program.

 Heidelberg University has very good international computer science Masters programs with lectures and tutorials in English.
-Most related to the research in our group are the MSc Scientific Computing and even more so the MSc Computer Engineering with specialization Application Specific Computing to which most of our lectures belong.
+Most related to the research in our group are the MSc Scientific Computing, MSc Data and Computer Science and primarily the MSc Computer Engineering with specialization Application Specific Computing to which most of our lectures belong.

 Funding of doctoral candidates is provided through funds of the chair, external projects and individual stipends.
-Clearly, if you can acquire an individual stipend this is a big plus for your application.
+If you acquire an individual stipend this is of course a big plus for your application.
 For corresponding programs please look at this page.
-An important reading for any doctoral candidate is the Guide to the Organization of Doctoral Studies in Mathematics and Computer Science at Heidelberg University.
+An important reading for any doctoral candidate are the corresponding faculty pages: from the Faculty of Mathematics and Computer Science or from the Faculty of Engineering Sciences depending on where your dissertation will take place.
 For additional information, the Graduate Academy of Heidelberg University provides advice and services for doctoral candidates ranging from general information to travel and housing.

 Postdoc / Visiting Assistant Professor